One World Media Fellowship 2022 for Aspiring Journalists & Filmmakers (£1,000 grant)

 - Projects that can be delivered within a year – for films this is under 30 mins

 - Stories that are strong enough to be published or broadcast in established media outlets.
-We are looking for genuine journalism or documentary and will fund media that could ultimately appear in existing newspapers, magazines, radio, TV channels, professional news websites and online platforms, etc.
+They are looking for genuine journalism or documentary and will fund media that could ultimately appear in existing newspapers, magazines, radio, TV channels, professional news websites and online platforms, etc.

 Beyond this, they are particularly interested in proposals that: